 Normally courses start in September or October and run until April.

-An International Summer Institute in Faroese language and culture is held at the University of the Faroe Islands every second year in August.
-The duration of the course is two weeks.
+An International Summer Institute offering an intensive and comprehensive introduction to Faroese language is held every second year at the University of the Faroe Islands.
+The course lasts two and a half week.

 The participants in the summer institute are students and others with a general interest in the Faroe Islands.
-An upper secondary education diploma or equivalent qualification is required.
+Students must have documented knowledge of other Scandinavian or Germanic languages and know the basic concepts of grammar.

 It is possible to attend private courses in Faroese language arranged by linguistic experts.
 Private courses may be arranged for groups of foreigners with the same background or for individuals.